norfolkuncertainty/devopsdaysnz2018/dayone.md

 Ryan told a great story about a project to replace the onboard computers on New Zealand firetrucks.
 There was a list of requirements that had to be met.
 When disaster struck and the main part of the solution overheated and was no longer usable.
 He fell back to some very simple methods to meet the majority of the requirements.

 Automation gives us the
-- flexibily to change
+- flexibility to change
-- flexibily to grow
+- flexibility to grow
 - Solve any problem
 - Solve new problems with old technology
 - put out technical fires